 We expect the halves, centers, and wingers to show flair and silky attacking skills.
 But sevens fans probably get the biggest thrill when a prop races through tackles or throws an outrageous pass.

-This was the LA Sevens tournament in 2020.
-The match was a semi-final between Fiji and South Africa.
 There are several fine props on display, but Fijian loosehead Sevuloni Mocenacagi shone particularly brightly that day.

 If I had to pick out one highlight, it would be his outrageous out-the-back pass for his teammate to score a try.